We’re reader-supported and may be paid when you visit links to partner sites. We don’t compare all products in the market, but we’re working on it!

 With rising petrol prices, a new type of engine has driven into the car market – the electric car.
 The electric car is an attempt to be more energy efficient and promote renewable, clean energy.

 Tesla is one of the leading makers of electric vehicles (EV) in the world.
-The Tesla Model S is one of the latest electric vehicles released from Tesla and is a surprising leader when it comes to best price per mile of range.
+The Model S is one of the latest electric vehicles from Tesla and is a surprising leader when it comes to efficiency – clocking in at the equivalent of 46.3 kilometres/litre* for a fuel-powered car.

 Running cost of Model S